AgusSalvidio/quarter-mile/README.md

 - [Report a defect](https://github.com/AgusSalvidio/quarter-mile/issues/new?labels=Type%3A+Defect)
 - [Request a feature](https://github.com/AgusSalvidio/quarter-mile/issues/new?labels=Type%3A+Feature)

+## Wireframe 💻
+Click [here](https://whimsical.com/quarter-mile-XPCNNKBftAH9a4A8Srn24j) to see the website wireframe.

 ## License 📋
 - The code is licensed under [MIT](LICENSE).
 - The documentation is licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).